Try the Full Power of Brosix with 10% lifetime discount!

 Of all the ideas here, using a team communication tool is a tried-and-true way to enhance communication at work.
 Are we saying that because we make Brosix?
 Of course!
 But hear us out.
 After all, we’ve been improving how teams communicate since 2006.

-If you were to add up your time spent during the day looking for info – scanning emails, WhatsApp groups, and chats spread across social media platforms, how much time would you waste?
+If you were to add up your time spent during the day looking for information-scanning emails, WhatsApp groups, and chats spread across social media platforms, how much time would you waste?
 Don’t know?
 Don’t want to know?
-Allow us…
+Let us tell you.

-30 percent of employees waste 30 minutes at work each day.
-10 percent waste 3 hours or more.
+30% of employees waste 30 minutes at work each day.
+10% waste 3 hours or more.

 You see, each platform and channel for communication serves a specific purpose.
 Mix and match at random across multiple channels and you’re aiming for a rabbit hole of wasted time, potential security risks, and eventual death by WhatsApp.
 But there is a better way.

 That’s where team communication tools like Brosix come in.
-You get the communication channels your team needs – direct messaging, broadcast messaging, group chat rooms, and voice and video calling – all on a unified private team network featuring rigid user authorization protocols and rich administration tools.
+You get the communication channels your team needs, such as direct messaging, broadcast messaging, group chat rooms, and voice and video calls.
+All of them work on a unified private team network featuring rigid user authorization protocols and rich administration tools.

 And it’s all highly searchable and trackable thanks to chat histories and user activity logs.

 Collaboration software is supposed to improve how teams work together.
-And with so many new softwares and tools, it’s tempting to try them all.
-More tools equals more teamwork, right?
+And with so many new software solutions and tools, it’s tempting to try them all.
+More tools equal more teamwork, right?

 Not exactly!
 When each tool specializes in one thing, bouncing back and forth between 5 different ones cripples team communication.

-Believe it or not, you can get most jobs done with screen-sharing and remote desktop control, instant screenshots, file transfers, and whiteboards for creativity.
+Believe it or not, screen sharing and remote desktop control, instant screenshots, file transfers, and whiteboards for creativity can help you get most jobs done.
 The good news is that many instant messaging solutions for business include these tools.

 You’ll also want a good project management tool.
-Tools like Basecamp, Trello, and Monday.com help you manage projects more efficiently.
+Tools like Basecamp, Trello, and Monday.com make project management much more effective.
 You can break down project components, allocate resources, track workflows, delegate and coordinate tasks and progress, and more.

 Beyond that, you may choose a productivity app to manage mundane tasks like social media posting, time tracking, and to-do lists.
 Buffer, TimeDoctor, and Todoist are all good options.

-Busy offices and long commutes drain employees and, as a result, team communication.
-Working remotely can lead to better communication by helping your team strike the right balance.
+Busy offices and long commutes drain employees, and, as a result, team communication suffers.
+Working remotely can lead to better team communication by helping your team members strike the right balance.

-One way could be to use half of the week to hold meetings or presentations which require in-house collaboration.
-Then use the other half of the week to focus on individual tasks or projects which are more efficiently executed while working from home.
+One way could be to use half of the week to hold meetings or presentations that require in-house collaboration.
+Then use the other half of the week to focus on individual tasks or projects that are more efficiently executed while working from home.

 Tracking time zones isn’t just necessary when sending out calendar invites.
-Scheduling a noon meeting European time won’t do your meeting any favors if the North American team is joining.
-If you’re serious about improving how your team communicates, pick a time when everyone’s at least had their first cup of coffee.
+Scheduling a noon meeting for European time won’t do your meeting any favors if the North American team is joining.
+If you want to streamline communication among your team members, pick a time when everyone’s at least had their first cup of coffee.

 Administrative tools are an often-overlooked method for improving communication.
 Most team communication solutions include advanced control options, but it’s up to you to use them.

 Brosix, for example, provides a rich set of administrative features to help you create a custom communication experience on your network.
-Control over contacts, shared chat spaces, and the features to which users have access allows you to target communication systemically, focusing productivity and enhancing collaboration.
+Control over contacts, shared chat spaces, and the features to which users have access allows you to target communication systemically, focusing on productivity and enhancing communication and collaboration.

 14. Socialize

 To improve morale, make use of team-building activities outside the office.
-Suggest an escape room, ax throwing, or go-karting – something fun where the emphasis is not on work.
-Such activities can foster mutual respect, trust, and camaraderie – all vital for healthy communication.
+Suggest an escape room, ax throwing, board games, or go-karting—something fun where the emphasis is not on work but on building communication among team members.
+Such activities foster mutual respect, trust, and camaraderie.

-[TIP: Remote teams can have fun too.
-A host of remote team building activities can boost team relationships.
+[TIP: If your team works remotely, they can have fun, too.
+A host of remote team building activities can help you build relationships within the team.
 Hold a quiz session, share a meal, or watch a movie virtually, for example.]

 To improve communication within your team, address questions, issues, and ideas as they arise.